Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: RESULT

 \subsection{Evolution of pulse period and pulse profile}

 The nature of the pulse profile bears crucial information concerning the geometric properties of the neutron star emitting region.
-From the timing analysis using NuSTAR and NICER observations, A 0535+262 showed a regular pulsation of $103.58\pm0.01$ s near the peak of the outburst, which gradually decreased at a rate of $\dot P= -1.75\pm 0.05\times10^{-7}$ s s$^{-1}$.
-The variation of the pulse period and its derivative was also consistent with the pulse period evolution as recorded with Fermi/GBM during the outburst.
-The evolution of pulse profiles was shown in Fig. \ref{fig:energy_dependent_pulse_profile} using different NuSTAR observations at different flux levels during the outburst.
+From the timing analysis using {\it NuSTAR} observation, 1A 0535+262 showed a regular pulsation of $103.58\pm0.01$ s during the rising phase of the outburst, which gradually decreased at a rate of $\dot P= -1.75\pm 0.05\times10^{-7}$ s s$^{-1}$.
+The variation of the pulse period and its derivative was also consistent with the pulse period evolution as recorded with {\it Fermi}/GBM during the outburst.
+The evolution of pulse profiles was shown in Fig. \ref{fig:energy_dependent_pulse_profile} using different {\it NuSTAR} observations at different flux levels.
+The pulse profiles (3--79 keV) at higher luminosity (supercritical regime) showed multiple peaks.
 The pulse profiles showed high variability and strong energy dependency during the outburst.
-The pulse profile evolved significantly with luminosity during the outburst.
-The pulse profiles (3--79 keV) at higher luminosity (super-critical regime) showed multiple peaks, which were dominated by fan-beam pattern, and in the sub-critical regime, the beaming pattern was dominated by pencil beam pattern.